 These two studies and several others indicate that, given the correct conditions, plagiocephaly helmets can be a highly effective treatment.
 Provided a custom-made helmet is worn, parents comply with clinicians’ guidelines, begin treatment before nine months of age, and complete the full course of treatment, it is almost certain that a marked improvement will be seen.

 A recent report has been criticised heavily for failing to take such conditions into account.
 Published in the British Medical Journal, it concludes that plagiocephaly helmets make no difference to infants’ head shapes.
 Yet the treatment regimes used in the study were flawed, the subjects were given poorly fitting helmets and many dropped out midway through treatment.
 A recent response from the chair of the Craniofacial Society of the American Academy of Orthotists and Prosthetists, ‘Helmet Study Highlighted in The New York Times Is Flawed’, gives a comprehensive critique of the study.
 With such a poor research basis, it’s no wonder that no significant improvement was seen.
-You can read the original report and our own response for a better understanding.
+Read the original report.

 But my GP/health visitor says repositioning is just as effective as a plagiocephaly helmet…